MrBubune/web-tech-midsem/README.md

 11. **About/Help Page:**
     - Information about the system, its purpose, and how to use it.
     - Help documentation and FAQs.

+### Database Design Specification

+For the automated process described, there is the need for several tables in the database to store relevant information.
+Some of these tables along with their potential fields to be used are:

+1. **SalesTransactions Table:**
+   - TransactionID (Primary Key)
+   - CustomerName
+   - PurchaseDetails
+   - TransactionDate

+2. **CashMemos Table:**
+   - MemoID (Primary Key)
+   - TransactionID (Foreign Key referencing SalesTransactions)
+   - FilePath (or Content if stored in the database)
+   - CopyTimestamp
+   - FormatValidated

+3. **XMLDocuments Table:**
+   - DocumentID (Primary Key)
+   - MemoID (Foreign Key referencing CashMemos)
+   - Content (or FilePath if stored separately)
+   - EntryTimestamp

+4. **DailySalesAnalysis Table:**
+   - AnalysisID (Primary Key)
+   - StoreID (if applicable, referencing a Stores table)
+   - AnalysisDate
+   - TotalSales

+5. **MonthlyPerformanceAnalysis Table:**
+   - AnalysisID (Primary Key)
+   - StoreID (if applicable, referencing a Stores table)
+   - AnalysisMonth
+   - TotalSales

+6. **DecisionMaking Table:**
+   - DecisionID (Primary Key)
+   - AnalysisID (Foreign Key referencing DailySalesAnalysis with CASCADE DELETE)
+   - ResourceAllocation
+   - MarketingStrategy
+   - ImprovementAreas

+7. **UserAccounts Table:**
+   - UserID (Primary Key)
+   - Username (Unique)
+   - PasswordHash
+   - Role (e.g., Salesperson, Operator, Administrator)